Interest: simple and compoundingly complicated

 Simple interest is interest only on the amount borrowed or invested – the principal amount.

 What this means is that you don’t get interest on your interest.

 If this sounds complicated, I will explain it better in this article

 Compound interest has been called the most powerful force on earth – and with good reason.

-In simple terms one can define compound interest as interest on your interest.
-It’s important to take note how often interest is calculated.
-The reason for this is that the interest on interest will be payable on these intervals.
+In simple terms, one can define compound interest as interest on your interest.
+It’s important to take note of how often interest is calculated.
+The reason for this is that the interest on interest will be payable at these intervals.

 This is such a powerful force!